When Brian sets his mind to something, he follows through. He’s driven and determined. Steadfast.

 He served as an Entrepreneur in Residence at the Wharton School of the University of Pennsylvania.
 Brian graduated from Penn and loves to help aspiring entrepreneurs realize their potential.

 And while he’s more focused on generating coverage for clients, Brian has been quoted in the New York Times, Fortune, Forbes and USA Today.
 He’s presented at the Milken Institute Global Conference and has spoken at international forums held from Australia to Turkey.
-He also has appeared on BBC, CBS, CNBC, CNN, ABC, and FOX.
+He also has appeared on television hundreds of times, including on BBC, CBS, CNBC, CNN, ABC, and FOX.

 That’s Brian’s story.